ubc-library-rc/dryad2dataverse/docs/index.md

 Because monitoring the status of something over time requires persistence, the dryad2dataverse.monitor.Monitor object uses an [SQLite3](https://sqlite.org), which is a single file, portable database.
 This allows monitoring without laborious database configuration on a host system, and updates can be run on any system that has sufficient storage space to act as an intermediary between Dryad and Dataverse.

+If you need to change systems just swap the database to the new system.

 In theory you could run it from a Raspberry Pi Zero that you have in a desk drawer, although that may not be the wisest idea.
+Maybe use your cell phone.

 Monitoring changes requires both the serializer and transfer objects from above.